mucolon/edumip/README.md

 ### Summary

-The robot is able to balance given angle measurements from an on-board IMU sensor, which feed into a control algorithm that actuate the wheel motors to keep the robot at a stablizing reference angle.
+The robot can balance given angle measurements from an on-board IMU sensor, which feeds into a control algorithm that actuates the wheel motors to keep the robot at a stabilizing reference angle.

 ![](https://media.giphy.com/media/UQOlCjghA10eAPgqOg/giphy.gif)